justynath/read-and-grow/README.md

 ### The Footer

   - The footer section includes links to the relevant social media sites for Read and Grow.
-The links will open to a new tab to allow easy navigation for the user.
+The links will open to a new tab to allow easy navigation for the user
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![footer](./assets/readme-assets/footer.png)